Where to stay in Luxembourg: The Best Hotels in Luxembourg According to a Local

 Before You Go: Top Tips for your Trip

 - You’ll snap a ton of photos and I love to take my GoPro in order to shoot even in extreme situations.

-- Make sure to wear comfortable walking shoes and hiking sandals when traveling to warm countries.
-Get here the best deals on walking shoes + free shipping
+- Make sure to wear comfortable hiking shoes and hiking sandals when traveling to warm countries.
+Get here the best deals on walking shoes + free shipping.

 - Sunscreen is key!
 I always take with me my eco-friendly sunscreen by Thinksport.